TX-2/TX-2-simulator/README.md

 ## Trying It Out

-The current simulator is not yet advanced enough to be interactive.
+Right now the simulator doesn't have enough I/O support to be usable interactively, and only implements enough instructions to get part-way through the boot process.
+So there is not much to see, yet.

 To try it out, simply run

 ```